Perfect colorings of hypergraphs: Perfect colorings of hypergraphs

 \section{Perfect colorings of hypergraphs}

 There are two equivalent ways to define perfect colorings in uniform hypergraphs.
-The first of them uses a perfect coloring of the incidence graph and the second one is based on an equation for the multidimensional adjacency matrix of a hypergraph.
-Note that the first approach is more general and can be applied to non-uniform hypergraphs.
-In this section we study in detail both approaches and their interrelations.
+The first of them uses a perfect coloring of the incidence graph, and the second one is based on an equation for the multidimensional adjacency matrix of a hypergraph.
+The first approach is more general and can be applied to non-uniform hypergraphs.
+Although it appeared in~\cite{GraGroLo.handbook} and~\cite{PotAv.hypercolor}, the parameters of such colorings were not discussed before.
+The approach based on multidimensional matrices is completely new.
+In this section we also study the interrelations between these approaches.